Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 Another difference from data classes is that MFVCs can be abstract, in which case all the usual rules of abstract declarations apply.
 Additionally, no properties of an abstract value class can have backing fields, meaning they are either abstract or have custom getters and/or setters.
-Delegated properties are allowed when the delegate expression is stable (e.g., a top-level `val` or an object property).
+Delegated properties are also disallowed.

 This restriction comes from the MFVCs being value types; if a value type can be created, it should be able to fully control how its state is stored.
 As abstract value classes cannot be created, they only describe the shape of the data, but the storage is handled by their concrete inheritors.